abetkin/blacksquare/README.md

         _, snippet = FunctionCall((view, 'pre_save')).wait(typ='ENTER')
         snippet.owner = User.objects.get(username='vitalii')

+``FunctionCall`` event is fired when corresponding callable gets called.
+This event carries positional and keyword arguments the callable was called with.
+Two patches (``check_permissions`` and ``fill_user``) show two ways of referencing callables: by absolute import path and by object's attribute (it could be referenced by class atribute as well).
+'ENTER' and 'EXIT' are two types of ``FunctionCall`` event: respective, before and after the underlying function call.

 Another small but useful example: when we get a "not ok" response like 400, we can't always tell from its message what happened.
 Exception is better: it prints the stack of frames.
 Let's change one with the other: ``Response`` is a class, hence, a callable.

-    @groutine(FunctionCall('rest_framework.mixins.Response',
+    @groutine(FunctionCall('rest_framework.response.Response',
                            argnames=('data', 'status')))
     def make_responses_raise_exc(data, status, *args, **kw):
         if status // 100 != 2:
             raise Exception(data)

-*Note*: ``FunctionCall`` has positional and keyword arguments passed to it, those are what underlying function was passed, but that depends on the caller's mood: you can pass positional argument as keyword.
-So, you don't know the exact number of positional arguments.
+*Note*: ``FunctionCall`` has positional and keyword arguments as a value attached to it, those are what underlying function was passed.
+But you can pass positional argument as keyword to a function.
+So, we can't know the exact number of positional arguments event carries.
-To solve this, you can pass ``argnames`` parameter, and even if some of ``argnames`` items was passed as keyword, they would be made positional.
+To solve this, you can pass ``argnames`` parameter, and even if some of ``argnames`` items were passed as keyword, they would be made positional.
 In Python 3 the solution wouldn't require passing additional parameter, since [Signature](https://docs.python.org/3/library/inspect.html#inspect.Signature) is smart enough to figure the actual function's signature out.

 An example of groutine, that represents an infinite loop:

-    @groutine(FunctionCall('rest_framework.serializers.Field'
+    @groutine(FunctionCall('rest_framework.serializers.Field.field_from_native'),
-                           '.field_from_native'), loop=True)
+              loop=True)
     def print_field_names(field, data, files, field_name, into, **kw): print field_name, '->', into.get(field_name, '----')